Get Tech Tips

-One of the most common questions we get from techs is about using a volt meter to diagnose a high voltage circuit.
-It's especially tricky when a tech is used to working on Low voltage or 120V circuit where there is a clear “hot” side of the circuit and a clear “grounded” side of the circuit.
-In 120V you have one hot leg and the other side is neutral which is actually connected to ground back in the panel.
-Most (but not all) 24v transformers have one hot leg and the other leg is grounded.
-A car has one 12VDC Hot and the other side is grounded to the chassis.
+One of the most common questions we get from techs is about using a voltmeter to diagnose a high voltage circuit.
+It's especially tricky when a tech is used to working on a low-voltage or 120V circuit, where there is a clear “hot” side of the circuit and a clear “grounded” side of the circuit.
+In 120V, you have one hot leg, and the other side is neutral, which is actually connected to ground back in the panel.
+Most (but not all) 24v transformers have one hot leg, and the other leg is grounded.
+A car has one 12VDC hot, and the other side is grounded to the chassis.

-All of these cases cause techs to get used to putting one meter lead to ground and “walking” the other lead through the circuit, looking for where the voltage is lost.
-While this is still not the best idea even on these circuits, it usually works.
+These cases cause techs to get used to putting one meter lead to ground and “walking” the other lead through the circuit, looking for where the voltage is lost.
+While this is still not the best idea, even on these circuits, it usually works.

 The other “side” of the completed circuit is not grounded at all.
 So when you check to ground, you are checking to a point that has literally NOTHING to do with the completed circuit you are diagnosing.
-Even more important is the fact that you will often read “120v to ground” even when the leg you of power you are attempting to diagnose is open.
+Even more importantly, you will often read “120v to ground,” even when the leg of power you are attempting to diagnose is open.

 Let's say you are trying to see if the IFR contact is open.
-So you put your meter from L1 to ground.
-Good news you have 120v.
-So now you are feeling confident and you read from IFR terminal 2 to ground and you still have 120v.
-So now you think, “The IFR terminals are closed because I have 120v on each side”…
+So, you put your meter from L1 to ground.
+Good news!
+You have 120v.
+So, now you are feeling confident, and you read from IFR terminal 2 to ground.
+You still have 120v.
+So, now you think, “The IFR terminals are closed because I have 120v on each side…”

 Take a deep breath…

 This next part is gonna take some focus to understand.
-If you don't intend to pay careful attention to these next paragraphs you won't benefit.
+If you don't intend to pay careful attention to these next paragraphs, you won't benefit from reading them.

-Instead read from L1 to L2 and confirm 240V then read from IFR1 to L2 then from IFR2 to L2.
-If you have 240v on IFR1 and not IFR2 then you know IFR is open…
+Instead, read from L1 to L2 and confirm 240V.
+Then, read from IFR1 to L2 and from IFR2 to L2.
+If you have 240v on IFR1 and not IFR2, then you know IFR is open.

-You will read potential (voltage) so long as a path and difference in charges exists, across a load and across an open switch.
+You will read potential (voltage) so long as a path and difference in charges exist (across a load and across an open switch).
 You will not read potential (voltage) across a closed switch because a closed switch has no potential difference across it.

 Final notes –

-You are encouraged to check both legs to ground for safety purposes to confirm. disconnect is actually off and open.
+We encourage you to check both legs to the ground for safety purposes to confirm the disconnect is actually off and open.

-Checking to ground can be a way to check the ground itself, although in that case a de-engergized ohm or megaohm test can often be a better test.
+Checking to the equipment ground can be a way to check the ground itself.
+However, in that case, a de-energized ohm or megohm test can often be a better test.